COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-The Children's National Rare Disease Institute and the Division of Oncology established the Cancer Genetics Clinic to help family members understand their personal risk of developing cancer and to learn more about the risk for their loved ones.
+The Children's National Hospital Rare Disease Institute and nationally-ranked Oncology department established the Cancer Genetics Program to help family members understand their personal risk of developing cancer and to learn more about the risk for their loved ones.

 Our mission is to identify individuals with a greater likelihood for certain types of cancer and provide early detection and treatment.
 Ultimately, our goal is to prevent the development of cancer or additional cancers altogether.